 At a glance - say, highway speed - this may appear to be yet another old-field meadow, biding its time before it transitions into shrubland and eventually forest.
-This is Hempstead Plains, one of several mature grasslands on Long Island, and the only true prairie east of the Allegheny Mountains.
+This is Hempstead Plains, one of several mature grasslands on Long Island, and the only true prairie east of the Appalachian Mountains.

 Hempstead Plains on the grounds of Nassau Community College in East Garden City, Nassau County, NY.
 The white-flowering plants are Eupatorium hyssopifolium, Hyssop-leaf Throughwort.

 On Sunday, August 25, I joined three other native plant lovers for a whirlwind tour of Hempstead Plains.
 We had only an hour; I could have spent several hours there.
 For me, this was a pilgrimage.
 I spent most of my childhood on Long Island.

 Our guide was Betsy Gulotta, Conservation Project Manager of the Friends of Hempstead Plains, Department of Biology, Nassau Community College, on whose grounds this remnant stands.
 Here Betsy points out Apocynum cannabinum, Indian Hemp, at the start of our visit.

 A Brief Natural History of Hempstead PlainsNew York's Long Island comprises four counties; from east to West they are Suffolk, Nassau, Queens, and Kings (aka Brooklyn).
 If you look down from space, and maybe squint a bit, Long Island resembles a fish: Brooklyn is the face, Queens is the head and gills, and Nassau and Suffolk are the body and tail.